How Do Split-Dollar Life Insurance Plans Work?

 - Between shareholders and corporations

-How Does It Work?
+How Does a Split-Dollar Plan Work?

 What Are the Agreement Terms?

-- When the plan takes effect, and how long the plan will last.
+- When the plan takes effect and how long the plan will last.

-Do You Take It With You If You Change Jobs?
+What Happens If You Change Jobs?